Matheusnugas/rentredi-assessment/README.md

 ## 🎯 Project Overview

-This technical assessment implements a complete user management system with automatic geographic data enrichment.
-The architecture is designed with **lightweight Domain-Driven Design (DDD)** principles to enable future scaling to microservices while maintaining clean separation of concerns.
+🎯 What's This All About?
+This project is a complete user management system that automatically enriches user profiles with geographic data.
+I've used lightweight Domain-Driven Design (DDD) principles to keep the code clean and organized.
+This approach makes it easy to scale up to a microservices architecture in the future without a major headache.

 ### Key Features
 - ✅ **Full CRUD operations** for user management